Benefit + Awareness Month

 Long Covid (LC)* refers to cases where Covid survivors experience persistent symptoms, or develop new symptoms and health damage, following an infection with COVID-19.
 These symptoms can emerge on a delay, and may last for many weeks, months or years.
 They may also lead to new lifelong conditions, including ME/CFS.

-People of all ages and genders can develop Long Covid, and research shows it can affect previously-healthy adults and children; people who have been vaccinated; and those who had initially mild or asymptomatic Covid infections.
+People of all ages andgenders can develop Long Covid, and research shows it can affect previously-healthy adults and children; people who have been vaccinated; and those who had initially mild or asymptomatic Covid infections.
 Conservatively, at least 10-30% of non-hospitalized Covid cases (and up to 80% of hospitalized cases) result in Long Covid, with risks that multiply with each reinfection.
-At least 1 in 9 Canadian adults and 400 million people worldwide have developed Long Covid as of 2024.
+At least 1 in 9 Canadian adults and 400 million people worldwide have developed Long Covid as of 2024, and numbers continue to rise.
 The majority have not recovered

 Long Covid can cause over 200 possible symptoms, including debilitating fatigue and post-exertional malaise; breathing problems; heart problems; blood vessel damage and clots; immune system damage; reproductive issues; and neurological issues like memory loss.
 Many Long Covid patients must reduce their work or school hours, or cannot work at all.
 Due to the ongoing rise in cases, the government of Canada has referred to Long Covid as a “potential mass-disabling event”. | learn more